Search the Whole Web to quickly find what you're looking for:

 There are herbs for this Bright Yang stage, but modern medicine has ways of treating it too, and there are many supplements for constipation which can be properly employed here without much danger.
 Herbs used in Chinese medicine for this include senna and aloe vera.

 However, such supplements or medicines should not become habitual.
 You need, after recovering, to make sure you eat foods that provide natural bowel movements without worry.
 Also to moderate stress levels so that it does not bind you up.
-(Read my book on the subject of stress, see below.)
+(Read my book on the subject of stress, “Qi Stagnation – Signs of Stress”.)

-Herbs will also be purging, but the right recipe for you will contain herbs that nourish Yin and so help combat the excess Yang situation your body has been in.
+The herb recipe they use will also be purging.
+The right recipe for you will contain herbs that nourish Yin and so help combat the excess Yang situation your body has been in.
 Da Cheng Qi Tang and Tiao Wei Cheng Qi Tang could be recipes on which your recipe might be based.

 The next stage is called the Greater Yin stage.
 If someone's body can't produce this Bright Yang stage ambush on the invader, the invader may get past it to the Greater Yin stage.

-If you have read this far, you'll realise that to mount a Bright Yang stage you need to be fairly young or fit.
+If you have read this far, you’ll realise that to mount a Bright Yang stage you need to be fairly young or fit.
 It is not so common amongst older people, or people weighed down by chronic conditions.
-They usually pass straight on to the Greater Yin stage.
+They usually pass the invading disease straight on to the Greater Yin stage.

 Note that this is not the order mostly used since antiquity, but makes more sense to me.
 For nerds, I'm with Giovanni Maciocia on this one.